LogtalkDotOrg/logtalk3/INSTALL.md

 -----------------------------------------------

-The `$LOGTALKHOME/integration` sub-directory contains shell scripts for running Logtalk with all supported backend Prolog compilers.
+The `$LOGTALKHOME/integration` sub-directory contains shell scripts for running Logtalk with all supported backend Prolog compilers (see the `QUICK_START.md` file for the script names).
 You can use these scripts as examples when creating initialization files for other Prolog compilers.
 Be sure to read the `adapters/NOTES.md` file notes on the Prolog compilers that you intend to use.

 There's also a `logtalk_backend_select` script that creates a `logtalk` alias to the Prolog integration script of your choice.